mw-data-lib-symposium/website/symposium_info/symposium_subpages/schedule.md

 - A regularly held, collaboration-centered event enables data librarians to share ongoing projects and innovative ideas with campus partners, fostering new connections and strengthening existing networks.
 - An informal gathering can facilitate the data librarian’s awareness and understanding of the work and perspectives of diverse partners, collaborators and stakeholders across the institution.

-**DIY Data Repository: Repurposing the IR and Developing Policy for Data Deposit**
+**1.4 DIY Data Repository: Repurposing the IR and Developing Policy for Data Deposit**
 11:15 - 11:30

 **Joshua Neds-Fox**